Cosmosphere International SciEd Center & Space Museum

 Hutchinson, KS | cosmo.org

 Students take a trip back in time to the 1930s lab of Dr. Robert Goddard, the father of modern rocketry.
-This interactive show — packed with some explosive surprises — uses live demonstrations on a journey through the history of rockets.
+This interactive show — packed with explosive surprises — uses live demonstrations on a journey through the history of rockets.
 Don’t try this at home!
 Then make a paper air rocket to be blasted off in a gym or hallway inside.
 Outdoors, try a Model Rockets activity for 4th-12th grade.
 The Model Rockets activity requires a large unobstructed field as launches can reach 350 feet!
 A liquid nitrogen Trash Can Launch is available for all grades and is an outside activity.
 This demonstration is always a crowd favorite!

 Space Agriculture (3-12)